-Some ITC programs have additional admission requirements; consequently, students should consult with an Office of Student Services (OSS) academic advisor as they prepare to apply to the ITC program of their choice, to verify what additional requirements must be met.
+Some ITC programs have additional admission requirements; consequently, students should consult with an OSS academic advisor as they prepare to apply to the ITC program of their choice, to verify what additional requirements must be met.
 Students may also attend an Initial Advising Session (IAS), offered through the OSS, to learn more about the ITC application and admission process.
 To schedule an IAS appointment, call the OSS at 480/965-5555.